10 Historical Jazz Clubs in NYC That'll Keep You Dancin'

 WHERE: 310 Malcolm X Blvd., New York, NY 10027 | WHO: 212-421-3821

 Use Our Handy Map to Find Your Way Around!

-When the sun sets, dancin’ the night away to some of New York’s finest jazz musicians at historic venues is a great way to spend your evening while visiting New York Grand Central.
+But when the sun sets, dancin’ the night away to some of New York’s finest jazz musicians at historic venues is a great way to spend your evening while visiting New York Grand Central.
 What better way to rub shoulders with some of the living legends in the same spot that housed the renaissance of the bebop and cool jazz movements.
-From legendary venues who opened their doors almost a century ago to those who brilliantly recreated the old speakeasy motif, perfectly matched with the legendary players and soon to be legends, New York City is without a doubt, the jazz capital of the world.
+From legendary venues that opened their doors almost a century ago to those that brilliantly recreated the old speakeasy motif, perfectly matched with the legendary players and soon to be legends, New York City is without a doubt, the jazz capital of the world.